Beijing Travel and Transport - World Guide to Beijing

-Getting Around, Beijing Travel and Beijing Transport
+Getting Around, Beijing Travel, Transport and Car Rental

-Beijing Travel and Transport: Picture of the skylineReaching Beijing is easy by air, with Beijing Capital Airport being the busiest air transport hub in China.
+Picture of the skylineReaching Beijing is easy by air, with Beijing Capital Airport being the busiest air transport hub in China.
 The international airport offers direct flights to other destinations within China and Asia, as well as flights from Beijing to Europe, Australia, Africa and North and South America.

 Alternatively, trains travel from Laos, Russia, Nepal and Kazakhstan.
 Some long-distance bus transport companies also operate services both to and from Beijing, while driving yourself around the city is not an easy option.
-Below are Beijing's main transport options.

 Terminal 1 is mainly used for domestic China Southern Airlines and Xiamen Airlines flights, while the newer Terminal 2 caters to all other airlines' domestic and international flights.
 Airlines operating at Beijing Airport's Terminal 2 include Air China, Air Canada, British Airways, Air France, China Eastern Airlines, Hainan Airlines, Emirates, United Airlines and Japan Airlines.
 A third terminal is under construction.